CAAB's Board of Directors

 Peter Calhoun joined CAAB as a board member following an extensive career as a mortgage finance regulator.
 He retired from the Federal Housing Finance Agency (FHFA) with over 25 years of mortgage finance experience overseeing Fannie Mae, Freddie Mac, and the Federal Home Loan Banks.
 As an Associate Director at FHFA, he managed a team that analyzed the financial performance of Fannie Mae, Freddie Mac, and the Federal Home Loan Banks.
 His team produced key mortgage finance public reports such as the monthly Foreclosure Prevention Report and the monthly Refinance Report and provided ad-hoc analysis to external stakeholders such as Congress.

-Lee has a Bachelor of Arts in Psychology from the University of Texas at Austin and a Master of Science in Urban Policy/Nonprofit Management from the Milano School of International Affairs, Management and Urban Policy at the New School for Public Engagement in New York City.
+Lee has a Bachelor of Arts in Psychology from the University of Texas at Austin and a Master of Science in Urban Policy/Nonprofit Management from the New School for Public Engagement in New York City.

 Anna Flores is the Executive Director of Credit Abuse Resistance Education (CARE).
 Headquartered in Alexandria VA, CARE is a national nonprofit organization whose mission is to educate consumers, with a focus on students and young adults, on the fundamentals of personal finance and the responsible use of credit.